prafull9758/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 here we changed the order of block statement which will solve our problem and fix the problem.

-# Day5 if, case, for loop and for generate
+# Day 5 if, case, for loop and for generate

 ### IF CASE Constructs